hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 ![](images/ig_00.png)

-Once you've made the model and imported it, you can test if your model works in the unity editor before putting the model in the main game.
+Once you've made the model and imported it, you can test if your model works in the unity editor before putting it in the main game.

 If the model is not working in the Unity Editor, it will not work in the main game either.
 So, checking the model is working in the engine is an important task you should not miss.

+Remember that you're only testing if the mesh works correctly with the game's base body mesh.

 Remember that you're only testing if the mesh works correctly with the game's base body mesh.